purediamox/ApplicationInsights-CPP/ReadMe.md

 ###Building on Linux:###
 Instructions for building on Linux:
-	- Install libcurl package.
+1. Install libcurl package.
 (Linux version uses libcurl to handle communication to Azure
-	- ./build.sh  builds a libappinsights.so and a sample.cpp which uses it.
+2. ./build.sh  builds a libappinsights.so and a sample.cpp which uses it.
-	- in order to run sample.cpp, need to ensure libappinsights.so can be found at runtime.
+3. In order to run sample.cpp, ensure libappinsights.so can be found at runtime.
 One way to do this is
 		```
 		export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH
 		```

 ###Building on Win32:###
 Instructions for building on Windows:
-	- obtain and build libcurl for Windows. http://curl.haxx.se/libcurl/ does not provide a Windows build, so obtain the sources and build the SSPI variant
+1. obtain and build libcurl for Windows. http://curl.haxx.se/libcurl/ does not provide a Windows build, so obtain the sources and build the SSPI variant
-	- build the Win32 version of the source code. this currently creates a static .lib
+2. build the Win32 version of the source code. this currently creates a static .lib

 ###APIs###